 A steam cleaner like a steam mop is great for cleaning marble tile bathroom floors.
 Due to the steam mop’s high temperature, it can disinfect the flooring.
 Before you begin, make sure that the bathroom is vacuumed.
 Give it a few hours, and your bathroom floor will be sparkling clean.

 You don’t need toxic fumes to clean bathroom floors and keep them disinfected, so keep this in mind.
 In addition to vinegar, hydrogen peroxide is also an excellent disinfectant and alternate bleach solution for regular cleaning.

-With regular sweeping, and occasional vacuuming, and a quick mop, you can quickly and easily clean your bathroom floor in no time!
+With regular sweeping, and occasional vacuuming, and a quick mop, you can quickly and easily clean your bathroom floor as part of your weekly cleaning routine!
 Hopefully, my methods will keep the entire room smelling (and feeling) great.